Skip to content

 What to do

-• Run a DoxxScan to map every link between your emails, phone numbers, usernames, and real-world identity so you can see exactly what this breach exposes.
+• Run a DoxxScan to map every link between your emails, phone numbers, usernames, and real-world identity so you can see exactly what this claimed breach exposes.

 • Rotate the password you used at Tree Law anywhere else it appears, then enable two-factor authentication through an authenticator app rather than text messages.